neotokio/neotokio.github.io/_posts/2019-10-08-Finding-top-tdidf-terms-with-pandas-and-numpy.markdown

 This is actually very popular piece of code.
 I found it many times while googling around.
 But let's start from the beginning.

-    1.We load csv and do some lightweight processing, changing strings to 'lower' and removing stopwords.
-Next we call TfidVectorizer to perform 2.vectorization using parameters max/min for returned terms.
+1. We load csv and do some lightweight processing, changing strings to 'lower' and removing stopwords.
+Next we call TfidVectorizer to perform vectorization using parameters max/min for returned terms.
-    3.We start iterating through dataframe using for loop.
+2. We start iterating through dataframe using for loop.
 We return term matrix for each row.
-    4. Single_tdidf is a variable from which we call our function to process TD-IDF matrix to more compact form.
+3. Single_tdidf is a variable from which we call our function to process TD-IDF matrix to more compact form.

 Above three steps will be repeated for each script.

 In case of **SCRIPT I**, we perform following operations in tdidf_top function:

-    1.Function tdidf_top takes two arguments from our loop.
+1. Function tdidf_top takes two arguments from our loop.
-    2.Get terms (strings) from vectorized array.
+2. Get terms (strings) from vectorized array.
-    3.Get indicies from array and sort them from descending.
+3. Get indicies from array and sort them from descending.
-    4.Define variable with amount of top terms you want returned.
+4. Define variable with amount of top terms you want returned.
-    5.Store X top terms in variable.
+5. Store X top terms in variable.
-    6.Append terms to list.
+6. Append terms to list.

 At the end we transform them to DF column.
 Column will store list of X top terms from TD-IDF, without their frequency score.